-- 1.3 For the purposes of preparing this document the following material was referenced: - Client Drawing: Detailed Site Layout.
+- 1.2.1 This document is revision B. The following amendment has been carried out: - Tree ref no. 102T has been retained. - 1.3 For the purposes of preparing this document the following material was referenced: - Client Drawing: Detailed Site Layout.
 Drawing No. DSL-01.
-Revision B. Date: June 2016. - 1.4 This report seeks to provide an accurate determination of potential impacts to trees as a consequence of the development proposals, as well as specify necessary methodologies required during construction to ensure that trees being retained are afforded adequate protection. - 1.5 Accompanying this report is the following drawing which must be read in conjunction with this report: - TBA Drawing: Tree Protection Plan.
-Drawing No. 5096.09.
-Date: August 2016.
+Revision E. Date: June 2016. - 1.4 This report seeks to provide an accurate determination of potential impacts to trees as a consequence of the development proposals, as well as specify necessary methodologies required during construction to ensure that trees being retained are afforded adequate protection. - 1.5 Accompanying this report is the following drawing which must be read in conjunction with this report: - TBA Drawing: Tree Protection Plan.
+Drawing No. 5096.09 Revision B. Date: August 2016.